zvxzdx/runeforge-wiki-ru/core-guides/downloadable-assets.md

 {.is-danger}

-### Mapskin Ground texture Photoshop template
+### Mapskin Ground texture Photoshop template[^5]
 Does only include a Photoshop file with all ground textures!
-You still need one of the templates![^5]
+You still need one of the templates!

 - [Download Ground texture Photoshop template](https://drive.google.com/file/d/1isIlG4bNB3vIeh6qOJzGrQecyNevfF9z/view?usp=sharing)
 {.links-list}